 The first sixty kilometres were great, initially heading west across a few river valleys before turning back towards Dieppe to then venture east.
 From the port we wiggled through the dark streets, Christmas lights sparkling from shop fronts and lamp posts, and climbed to the outskirts of town.
 We dropped down to the Scie valley and followed the river south for a handful of kilometres then turned up onto the empty blackness of the plateau between it and the next valley, the Saane.
 A still and silent dark surrounded us, no difference between land and sky, just the road ahead made visible by our lights.
 Sweeping down to the river Sâane we turned south again as far as Sâane-Saint-Just before returning towards the Scie north-east back over the hills.
 Sitting in the warmth of a cash machine lobby in Bacqueville-en-Caux George pulled chorizo and wraps from his bag for breakfast, or at least to keep us going until the patisseries started to open.
 From there we rode on to Arques-la-Bataille where I knew there should be a couple of bakeries and a couple of bars that should be open by the time we arrived.

 “Trois grands cafés, s’il vous plait.”

 Back in Dieppe the streets that were empty this morning are now filled to overflowing with shoppers and the Saturday market.
 The smell of cheese and rotisserie vans.
 I am craving savoury food!
 I track down the others and we have lunch on the quayside before retiring to a cosy bar on the road back to the ferry port.
 Travel Ludo is retrieved from a framebag and we settle in for the rest of the afternoon.

-I still plan to do Randonneur Round The Year on French soil, I’ll just need to start over in January and ride every month in 2020 for it to count.
+I still plan to do Randonneur Round The Year on French soil, I’ll just need to start over when I’ve regained some fitness.
 I wonder if DFDS do a loyalty scheme?